Taking imodium?

 Jun 15, 2025 4:46 am

 Hey Henry.
 I never heard of taking Immodium to thicken output?
-I’ve had mine about 4 years.
+I've had mine for about 4 years.
 I was told to eat gummy bears or any gummy candy or marshmallows if it is watery.
-If it’s real thick, it’s harder for me to empty.
+If it's really thick, it's harder for me to empty.
 Mine is different every day.
-I guess depends on what you eat or drink.
+I guess it depends on what you eat or drink.
 It can be watery, then thicker.
 I use baby oil in the pouch to keep it easier to empty.
 Try gummy candies.

 Chiquis